rajatcse1/SFDC_Training/Practice/Program/05_Conditional Statement.md

-20. Write a program in C to accept a grade and declare the equivalent description :
+20. Write a program in Apex to accept a grade and declare the equivalent description :

 Grade	Description
 E	Excellent